 The Sheriff’s Office will assist in opening a car with the keys locked in it.
 The reporting party will have to provide ownership and complete a waiver.

 According to K.S.A.
-21-4201 (Criminal Use of Weapons), no knife or type of knife with a blade length over 4 inches may be carried concealed on one’s person; unless exempted, no shotgun with a barrel length of less than 18 inches may be sold, manufactured, purchased, possessed, or carried in the State of Kansas.
-The following link is provided: Kansas State Statutes.
+21-6301 (Criminal Use of Weapons), No shotgun with a barrel length of less than 18 inches may be sold, manufactured, purchased, possessed, or carried in the State of Kansas.
+For more information, please visit Kansas State Statutes.
 It is advisable to contact Law Enforcement before purchasing or possessing any device, firearm, or weapon that could be construed as a dangerous or deadly weapon whenever you are unsure.